croz-ltd/nrich-frontend/libs/notification/core/README.md

 }
 ```

-If you're using only this module alone, you need to provide your own notification UI.
+If you're using this module alone, you need to provide your own notification UI.
 For the prepared implementation in MUI, see [@nrich/notification-mui](../mui/README.md) docs